 By simply offering so-called revolutionary new programs, products and fad diets that will supposedly make fat loss easy, only makes the feeling of confusion worse for most.

-Fat is Adipose and not active tissue, but… muscle tissue is.
+Fat is Adipose non-active tissue, muscle is active.
 After a one hour long vigorous weight workout - once your conditioned, you can expect to burn close to 10 calories per hour for up to 30 - 35 hours after a workout, depending on intensity.

 This ‘after burn effect’ can be calculated daily and weekly’...